 • Clear browser cache and old downloads.

-• Focus Areas: Wardrobe changeover, deep cleaning kitchen and pantry.
+• Wardrobe changeover, deep cleaning (of Kitchen and pantry).

-• Zero-Waste Tip: Host a Spring Clothing Swap with friends.
+• Zero Waste Initiative: Trade Clothes with Your Friends in Spring.
 Anything left goes to local donation centers.

-• Focus Areas: Outdoor furniture, sports equipment, travel gear.
+• We have outdoor furniture, sports equipment, and travel gear.

-• Focus Areas: Linens, blankets, kitchen appliances you didn’t use all year.
+• Look at your linens and blankets, and any kitchen appliances you didn't use the whole year.

-• Budget Hack: Sell small appliances before the holiday cooking rush.
+• Sell small appliances before the holiday cooking rush.

 Item TypeZero-Waste Disposal Option